Kharacternyk/pacwall/README.rst

             Use -i to suppress wallpaper setting.
             Use -D to enable integration with desktop environments.
             Use -W to enable pywal integration.
+            Use -U to disable highlighting of outdated packages.

             All colors may be specified either as
             - a color name (black, darkorange, ...)